 Grove City College is test-optional, however, if you have taken or are scheduled to take an SAT, ACT, or CLT test, we encourage you to submit your test scores for optimal admission and scholarship consideration.
-We highly recommend that prospective computer science and mechanical engineering majors submit standardized test scores.
+We highly recommend that prospective computer science, mechanical engineering, and biology/health (pursuing medical school) majors submit standardized test scores.
 We do require test scores for international students to demonstrate subject proficiency.
 Grove City College has always reviewed applicants holistically, considering academic abilities, extracurricular and leadership experiences, and Christian values and character.